StrongBeauty/perfomance/README.md

 ## Best practices for Performance

-* Правильная компановка компонент для исключения взаимного рендеринга
+* Proper layout of components to avoid mutual rendering
-* Не допуск сложности O(n^2)
+* Avoiding O(n^2) complexity
-* Использование useMemo для сложных вычислений
+* Using useMemo for complex calculations
-* Использование useMemo. useCallback, memo только там, где это необходимо
+* Using useMemo. useCallback, memo only where necessary
-* Правильные зависимости в useEffect для предотвращения лишних рендеров
+* Proper dependencies in useEffect to avoid unnecessary renderings
-* Передача функций из вне вместо обертки в useMemo и useCallback
+* Passing functions from outside instead of wrapping them in useMemo and useCallback